amirmojarad/fastapi_tutorial/README.md

 ## Body - Fields
 The same way you can declare additional validation and metadata in path operation function parameters with `Query`, `Path` and `Body`, you can declare validation and metadata inside of Pydantic models using Pydantic's `Field`.

+## Security

+### OAuth2
+OAuth2 is a specification that defines several ways to handle authentication and authorization.

+It is quite an extensive specification and covers several complex use cases.

+It includes ways to authenticate using a "third party".

+That's what all the systems with "login with Facebook, Google, Twitter, GitHub" use underneath.